 MOD EUR/16A1/37#11017

-31 3.4 Subject to national law, any user, by having access to the international network established by an administration*, has the right to send traffic.
-A satisfactory quality of service should be maintained to the greatest extent practicable, corresponding to relevant CCITT Recommendations.
+31 3.4 Subject to national law, any user, by having access to the international telecommunication network established by a recognized operating agency, has the right to send traffic.
+A satisfactory quality of service should be maintained to the greatest extent practicable, corresponding to relevant ITU-T Recommendations.

 Reasons: The provision stood the test of time.